Pre-Approval vs Pre-Qualification

-If you take away anything from this, know that a pre-approval and a pre-qualification are not the same thing.
+If you take away anything from this, know that a pre-approval and a pre-qualification are not the same things.
 Don’t assume that you’ll get a home loan because you have either one.
 That mistake could ruin your chances of getting the home you want.

-You want to be confident in your home search, and taking these steps beforehand can certainly give you a boost.
+You want to be confident in your home search and taking these steps beforehand can certainly give you a boost.

 If you are looking to find the home of your dreams in a reasonable amount of time and eliminate some of the tough competition, then consider getting a pre-qualification and pre-approval to increase your chances.